hexarad/optirad-docs/_docs/adding-leave.md

 ---
 title: Adding Leave
-category: Reporter Leave
+category: Admin Tips
 ---
-To add reporter leave, enter into 'Leave' which you can find associated with each individual reporter.
+You can enter into enter leave for each reporter directly from the roster (by clicking **+** within the Away row) or via the **Reporters** page, under **Network Level**.

-Leave can be added or removed as required to reflect reporter availability.
-All leave will be immediately reflected in the E-Roster and override any job plan activities scheduled for that day.
+Simply select the user you want to add leave for, the type of leave, and the length of time off required.
+All leave will be immediately reflected in the E-Roster, automatically removing activities scheduled for that day so you don't have to.

-Type and length of leave can also be captured depending on individual circumstance.